thecapacity/a130/pages/policy.md

   c) Avoid establishing unnecessary restrictions, including charging of fees or royalties, on the reuse, resale, or re-dissemination of Federal information by the public;<sup id="fnr14"><a href="#fn14">14</a></sup>

-  d) Recovering only the cost of dissemination if fee and user charges are necessary.
-They must exclude from calculation the costs associated with original collection and processing of the information.
+  d) Recovering only the cost of dissemination if fee and charges are necessary.
+Agencies must exclude from calculation of the recovery fee the costs associated with original collection and processing of the information.
 Exceptions to this policy are:

   i.
 Where statutory requirements are at variance with the policy;

   ii.
 Where the agency collects, processes, and disseminates the information for the benefit of a specific identifiable group beyond the benefit to the general public;